How Mindful Art Can Help You Hear Your Inner Voice in Uncertain Times

 My journey into this inner listening deepened during my year living at Kripalu, one of the most respected yoga retreat centers in the U.S. Surrounded by forest trails, yoga studios, and like-hearted souls, I immersed myself in daily practices of mindfulness, meditation, movement, art journaling, and time in nature.
 It was a year of slowing down, looking inward, and creating space for my inner voice to speak.

-That year wasn’t just a time of healing.
+That year wasn’t just a time of personal healing.
 It was a turning point.
 It became the foundation for the Mindful Art and Meditation Teacher Training, a program I later created to share the very practices that helped me remember who I was, and why I’m here.

-Why Listen to the Inner Voice?
+Why Listen to the muse & Inner Voice?

 We all carry a quiet inner wisdom.
 I call it the Inner Muse, a gentle voice that inspires, nudges, and guides.
 But life gets noisy.
 Our Inner Critic gets loud.
 We forget to listen.